-The Board presently consists of five directors and it is intended that five directors are elected at the Meeting.
+The board of directors of Carmanah (the "Board") presently consists of five directors and it is intended that five directors are elected at the Meeting.

 The persons named below will be presented for election at the Meeting as management's nominees and, unless otherwise indicated, the persons named in the Proxy intend to vote for the election of these nominees.
 Management of Carmanah does not contemplate that any of these nominees will be unable to serve as a director.
 Each director elected will hold office until the next annual general meeting of Carmanah or until his/her successor is elected or appointed, unless his/her office is earlier vacated in accordance with the constating documents of Carmanah or with the provisions of the Business Corporations Act (British Columbia).